 -Within thirty days of the course start date and once the course has begun, tuition is non-refundable and non-transferable.

 - You will need: a large day pack with multiple layers, water bottle, waterproof tops and bottoms, sturdy boots, head lamp or flashlight and a watch with a second hand.
 A 4-hour evening, outdoor mock rescue is part of the curriculum, so please dress accordingly.

 - More information on course material can be found at the .

-- PETS ARE NOT ALLOWED AT THE COURSE.
+- PETS ARE NOT ALLOWED AT THE COURSE, unless they are a service animal.
 THIS INCLUDES LEASHING THEM OUTSIDE.
 NO EXCEPTIONS.
 Any student bringing pets to class will be asked to leave class until the pet is safely situated in a kennel or other facility.

 - NO SMOKING OR ALCOHOL IS ALLOWED ON SITE